dharanees26/dharanees26/README.md

 Hi!
-I am dharaneeswaran,currently pursing BE-CSE from Thiagarajar College of Engineering-Madurai
+I am Dharaneeswaran, a recent graduate with a Bachelor of Engineering (B.E.) in Computer Science and Engineering from Thiagarajar College of Engineering, Madurai.